m-cat/monkeyfacts.io/content/posts/jun-2022/emacs-how-to-insert-an-increasing-number-in-a-macro.md

 ---
-title: "Emacs How to Insert an Increasing Number in a Macro"
+title: "Emacs: How to Insert an Increasing Number in a Macro"
 date: 2022-06-04T22:33:19-05:00
 number: 116
 aliases: ["/116"]